 Every animal entrusted to us is monitored in our system.
 The cremation order accompanies your pet every step of the way.
-Likewise, each animal that is individually cremated is assigned a fireproof, numbered firebrick before cremation.
+Likewise, each animal in Switzerland that is cremated individually is assigned a refractory, numbered firebrick prior to cremation.
 This number is documented on both the order and the cremation record.
 Matching this number allows us to rule out any confusion.

 What types of cremation are available for pets?